 It seemed impossible to sing while playing the flute, yet learning complex contemporary scores led me to listen to ancient traditions.
 Once I could sing and play, my experiments in sound blossomed into compositions…which then pulled me to dream about lands I’d never been to.
 Eventually my travels gave me opportunities to improvise with artists from around the world and then…The imagined became reality.

-Through my Deep Listening® practice, I am gradually collecting and uniting a global community of listeners and dreamers, through in-person and online facilitation sessions.
+Through my trauma-informed Deep Listening® practice, I am collecting and uniting a global community of listeners and dreamers, through in-person and online facilitation sessions.
 My work as an Associate Professor of interdisciplinary music at Colorado University at Colorado Springs is the hub of my research for building a creative collective of listeners.
 This website shares my life work, my ideas and my explorations.
 This constant in-progress experiment is evolving and transforming and I deeply appreciate your participation in this process.